Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 5. at the level of the elbow joint and the upper part of the forearm

-(most often in the feces of the supinator fascia, in the region of the Froze arcade):
+(most often in the feces of the supinator fascia, in the area of the arcade of Froese):

-1. the presence of night pains in the outer sections of the elbow region, on the back of the forearm, sometimes on the back of the wrist and hand;
+1. the presence of night pain in the outer parts of the elbow area, on the back of the forearm, and sometimes on the back of the wrist and hand;

 2. the appearance of daytime pain during manual work (especially rotational movements of the forearm - supination and pronation);

-3. the presence of weakness in the hand, which appears during manual work;
+3. the presence of weakness in the hand that appears during manual work;

 4. local pain on palpation at a point 4–5 cm below the external epicondyle of the shoulder;

-5. positive data of the “supination test” (if pain appears on the extensor side of the forearm within 1 minute);
+5. positive data from the “supination test” (if pain appears on the extensor side of the forearm within 1 minute);

-6. positive test of extension of the middle finger (appearance of pain in the hand with prolonged - up to 1 min - extension of the third finger with resistance to its extension);
+6. positive test extension of the middle finger (appearance of pain in the hand during prolonged – up to 1 min – extension of the third finger with resistance to its extension);

 7. weakness of supination of the forearm;